has-friendship/has_friendship/README.md

 * blocked_friends
 * friends

+Each type returns an array of friends, which should be looped through to access specific friends.
 They can be accessed using association.

 #### requested_friends